guerra08/java-parallelism/README.md

 - Gradle
 - GraalVM's compilation option

+The application processes the files in the  directory, and computes which character is the most frequent for each file.

 ## Usage

 You can create the files used in the test by executing the following command: